Giada Colagrande: Career

-In 2001, she wrote, directed, and starred in her first feature film, Open my Heart.
+In 2001, she wrote, directed, and starred in her first feature film, Open My Heart.
 Premiered at the Venice Film Festival 2002, the film was later selected by several international film festivals, including the Tribeca Film Festival 2003 (New York) and Paris Cinéma 2003, where it received the Prix de l’Avenir.
 Colagrande was also nominated for the Nastro d'Argento 2003 as Best New Director.
 Aprimi il cuore was distributed in Italy by Lucky Red and in the United States by Strand Releasing.

-Her second feature film, Before It Had a Name (2005), was co-written and co-starred with Willem Dafoe.
+Her second feature film, Before It Had a Name (2005), was co-written with and co-starred Willem Dafoe.
 It premiered at the Venice Film Festival 2005, the San Sebastián International Film Festival, and other international festivals.
 It was distributed in the United States, Italy, and internationally by Millennium under the title Black Widow.

 In 2010, she wrote and directed her third feature film, A Woman, starring Willem Dafoe, Jess Weixler, and Stefania Rocca.
 It was presented at the Venice Film Festival 2010 and in many other international film festivals.

 In 2012, she directed The Woman Dress, the third short film in the Miu Miu Women's Tales series, a project by PRADA, and completed Bob Wilson's Life & Death of Marina Abramovic, a documentary about a theatrical work by Robert Wilson based on the biography of Marina Abramović, featuring Willem Dafoe, Antony Hegarty, and Abramović herself.
 Both films premiered at the Venice Film Festival 2012.
 Bob Wilson's Life & Death of Marina Abramovic was later screened at the MoMA in New York and the Louvre Museum in Paris.